 The leader of the Labour Party chairs the Clause V meeting, which is attended by the national executive committee (NEC), relevant shadow cabinet members and senior trade union representatives.
 All NEC members are able to attend (unless they are suspended).

 Labour conference votes on motions that set the agenda and priorities for policy discussions for the year.
 The national policy forum (NPF) discusses these policies ahead of the manifesto writing process.
 In a normal election cycle, this takes place over a number of years.
-If there is a snap election, the process is speeded up and simplified.
+If there is a snap election, the process is sped up and simplified.

 The upcoming November meeting will be the third Clause V meeting I have attended in my five years on the NEC.
 It will probably be more like the 2017 snap election meeting than the one held in 2015.